-If you are our client, or intend to become our client, we need to build up a detailed picture of your current personal and financial position, so we can deliver financial planning services in fulfilment of our contract with you.
-The information we hold may include:
+If you are our client, or intend to become our client, we need to build up a detailed picture of your current personal and financial position, so we can deliver financial planning unique to your circumstances, values and aspirations..
+Information that we collect from you and hold may include:

 We are required by our regulator, the Financial Conduct Authority (FCA), to collect and collate enough information about our clients to ensure that the advice we give is suitable.
 This inevitably involves processing sensitive data without which we will be unable to fulfil our contract to you and also our obligation to our regulator.

-However, we do try and ensure that we only collect sensitive data relevant to the areas that we are advising upon and it is proportionate to the advice given.
+However, we do try and ensure that we only collect sensitive data necessary and relevant to the areas that we are advising upon and it is proportionate to the advice given.

 Purpose / Processing Activity